ysmood/ladmin/README.md

 ### Overview

-A general node server template.
+A general high performance node server template.
+It's written in pure coffeescript.

 This project is more like a general configuration than a framework.
 It will give you some useful tools to quick setup a commmon node server project.